Preventing the Transmisson of Herpes

-Yes, you can spread herpes to other areas of your own body but it is very unlikely.
+Yes, you can spread herpes to other areas of your own body but it is unlikely.

-One kind of complication involves spreading the virus from the location of an outbreak to other places on the body by touching the infection and then transferring the virus particles.
-The fingers (herpes whitlow), eyes (ocular herpes), and other body areas can accidentally become infected in this way.
+One kind of complication involves spreading the virus from the location of an outbreak to other places on the body by touching the infection and then transferring the virus particles via the finger and forming herpes whitlow or ocular herpes, and other body areas can accidentally become infected in this way.

 This type of scenario is rare and is more likely to happen only in cases where:

-During the first primary outbreak (when the body may not have had time to build up sufficient antibodies)
+- During the first primary outbreak (the body may not have had time to build up sufficient antibodies)

 Preventing self-infection is simple.
-Be mindful of transmitting the virus to other skin areas where there is broken skin and avoid touching the area during an outbreak.
-If you do, immediately wash your hands and the area that you have touched with soap and water, this can potentially kill the local virus particles and will help to prevent spreading it further.
+Be mindful of transmitting the virus to other skin areas, especially where there is broken skin, avoid touching the infected area altogether during an outbreak.
+If you do, immediately wash your hands and the area that you have touched with soap and water thoroughly, this will help to stop spreading it further.